danielepr0/robomigration/README.md

 ## Migration tool for Roboquest saves from Game Pass to Steam

 ## **BACK UP YOUR STEAM SAVE FILES IF YOU ALREADY HAVE THEM, It WILL delete the save files on Steam**
+*I am not responsible for data loss even if SUPER unlikely*

 ## Prerequisites (same as Sotumney's guide, link at the bottom)
 On the Game Pass installation: